JoshLiu111/AI_trading_arena/backend/data/README.md

             })
 ```

-### Option 2: Download from Yahoo Finance Manually
+### Option 2: Download from Polygon.io Manually

-1. Go to Yahoo Finance
-2. Download historical data for each stock
+1. Use Polygon.io API or dashboard to download historical data
-3. Convert to the required format
+2. Convert to the required format
-4. Save as `stock_data.csv` or `stock_data.json` in this directory
+3. Save as `stock_data.csv` or `stock_data.json` in this directory

 ## Automatic Import